Ga11u/tekna-workshop/cassandra/README.md

 In this tutorial you will learn:
 1. How to set up a single Cassandra instance
 2. How to define tables in Cassandra
-3. How to query data in Cassadra
+3. How to query data in Cassandra
 4. How to set up a cluster of Cassandra nodes
 ## Requirements
 - Docker (https://docs.docker.com/get-docker)